In this week’s issue… Buckley exits Hartford – Ottawa’s “Bear” hibernates – Vermont FM seeks state-line hop – Mets add

-From now through September 1, you can get your very own 2015 calendar for just $18 — $1 less than the regular price.
+You can get your very own 2015 calendar for just $19.
 Click here to order one!

 Please go through every option — “Add a Pen and Bag,” “Add a 2014 Calendar,” etc., to add the calendar to your cart.

 (Shipping applies to all of these combinations.
 So does sales tax if you live in New York State.)